 Jira Cloud: Go to Administration > Products > Application links.

 Confluence Cloud: Go to Administration > Application links.

 Select Create link.

-Select Tunneled application link, and then choose the application tunnel that is connected to your self-managed instance.
+On the Create link screen, select Tunneled application link, and then choose the application tunnel that is connected to your self-managed instance.
+Next, select Continue.

 Verify the link has been created